HANICA-DWA/Eloquent-JavaScript/05_higher_order.md

 Since we have already seen that functions are regular values, there is nothing particularly remarkable about the fact that such functions exist.
-The term comes from ((mathematics)), where the distinction between functions and other values is taken more seriously.
+The term comes from ((mathematics)), where the distinction between functions and other values is taken more seriously. [__Higher order__ betekent dus niet: _"degene die deze functie heeft gemaakt is heel knap"_.
+Maar het is wel lekker om dat te denken als je net je eerste hogere-orde functie hebt geschreven ;-)]{aside}

 {{index abstraction}}